 direction to lay the tile.
 Start with a corner piece and then ensure all pieces

-connecting to that piece have arrows pointing in the same direction.
+connecting to that one have arrows pointing in the same direction.
 To cut

 tiles, use a utility knife and straightedge along the back of the tile.